Nirajbro/Phishing_gaurdian/README.md

 ## ⚠️ Disclaimer

-PhishGuardian is an educational cybersecurity awareness project.
+PhishingGuardian is an educational cybersecurity awareness project.

 It is designed to demonstrate security concepts and promote safer online behavior.
 It should not be used for unauthorized access, malicious activity, or testing systems without proper authorization.